CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/01_04_what_if_en-US/what_if.md

 ---
 # What_if 1

-A questionable scientist has told us that we could get the most important value of his highly explosive laboratory analysis with the following command.
+A questionable scientist has told us that we could get the most important value of his highly controversial laboratory analysis with the following command.

 ```python
 import random